WMD-group/WMD-group.github.io/a_news.md

 permalink: /news/
 ---

+### September 2016
+* 25.09.16 - The first book dedicated to organic-inorganic halide perovskite solar cells has been published by [Springer](http://link.springer.com/book/10.1007/978-3-319-35114-8).
+We contributed Chapter 1!
+* 07.09.16 - What effect does spin-orbit coupling actually have on electron-hole recombination in perovskite solar cells?
+[Pooya wrote a code to find out](http://scitation.aip.org/content/aip/journal/aplmater/4/9/10.1063/1.4955028).

 ### August 2016
 * 14.08.16 - It has been a busy summer!
 Congrats to Federico on passing his PhD examination.
 Jessica is ready to submit her thesis.
 New computers were just ordered for our labs at Imperial College London.
 On top of all that, our work on phonon anharmonicity in SnSe was just published in [Physical Review Letters](http://journals.aps.org/prl/abstract/10.1103/PhysRevLett.117.075502).